zachsmith/x1yg3-suspend-to-ram/README.md

 ### Linux Distributions

 If you'd like to adapt these instructions for your distribution, please add changes to the README and submit a pull request.
+Make sure that your changes diverge only where instructions need to be different and insure that other distribution notes stay in place.

 ### Pull Requests